UKCloud/documentation/articles/vmware/vmw-gs-build-vm-vcd.md

 ---
-title: How to build a virtual machine with UKCloud for VMware (vCloud Director 9.7)
+title: How to build a virtual machine with UKCloud for VMware
-description: Describes how to get up and running with UKCloud for VMware by showing you how to use vCloud Director 9.7 to quickly spin up a virtual machine from scratch and connect it to the internet (Assured OFFICIAL security domain only)
+description: Describes how to get up and running with UKCloud for VMware by showing you how to use VMware Cloud Director to quickly spin up a virtual machine from scratch and connect it to the internet (Assured OFFICIAL security domain only)
 services: vmware
 author: shighmoor
-reviewer:
+reviewer: shighmoor
-lastreviewed: 05/10/2018
+lastreviewed: 05/11/2021

 toc_rootlink: Getting Started
 toc_sub1: